Satisfactory Academic Progress Policy

-A student returning from Academic Suspension is not eligible for financial aid until their academic standing improves to Academic Probation, Academic Warning, or Good Standing.
-After the completion of one semester, the Registrar’s Office will reevaluate the student’s academic standing.
-Once the student’s academic standing is upgraded from suspension, the student may file a Satisfactory Academic Progress appeal, if they meet the requirements established by the Satisfactory Academic Progress policy.
+A student returning from academic suspension is not eligible for financial aid until his/her academic standing from the College of Coastal Georgia classes improves to academic probation, academic warning, or good standing.
+After the completion of one semester, (which has to be paid for at the students own expense), the Registrar’s Office will reevaluate the student’s academic standing.
+Once the student’s academic standing is upgraded from suspension, the student may file a Satisfactory Academic Progress Appeal, if they meet the requirements established by the Satisfactory Academic Progress Policy.

 Always speak with your instructor to see if there are any other alternatives to dropping the class.
 You should do everything possible to avoid dropping a class because your financial aid may be affected.

 - What if my job changes my hours?

 Before you decide to take a class, verify with your employer that your work schedule will allow you to attend and study and prepare for class.
 Always discuss your class schedule with your employer before you sign up for class.

 - Are you planning to have surgery?

 When planning your class schedule, keep in mind any activities (trips out of town, surgery, job duties) scheduled for that semester that may hinder your ability to successfully complete your class.
 If a planned activity will interfere with your ability to complete your class you may need to skip a semester and return when you can study with no distractions.